Fox Theatre (Atlanta): History

 Originally designed as the Yaarab Shrine Temple, the headquarters for a 5,000-member Shriners organization, the $2.75 million project exceeded the Shriners' budget, so they leased the auditorium to movie mogul William Fox, who was building theaters around the country at the time.
 The theater opened on December 25, 1929, just two months after the stock market crash and the start of the Great Depression.
 A week later, on New Year's Day, the Shriners inaugurated their new "mosque" in their part of the building, which contained executive offices, a large lounge, a ballroom/banquet hall, kitchen, practice hall, and locker-shower room.
 Under the terms of the lease, they remained as paying tenants until 1949.

 According to the National Park Service, "the Fox Theatre closed only 125 weeks after it opened.
 Members of the Yaarab Temple could not meet their [mortgage payments], and by 1932, William Fox was bankrupt."
 After the mortgage was foreclosed in December 1932, the entire complex was purchased jointly by Paramount Pictures and Lucas & Jenkins, a Georgia company that owned a hundred theatres.

 In 1939, the movie most associated with Atlanta and the South, Gone with the Wind, premiered at the now-demolished Loew's Grand Theatre rather than the Fox.
 Although GWTW was produced by Selznick International, it was distributed by Loew's Incorporated as part of a deal with rival studio Metro-Goldwyn-Mayer.
 The parade down Peachtree Street for the movie's premier coincidentally started just outside the Fox because the movie's cast was staying across the street at the Georgian Terrace Hotel.

+On November 12, 1946, Walt Disney's Song of the South premiered at the theater, Walt Disney has made introductory remarks, introduced the cast of the film and left the theater for his room at the Georgian Terrace Hotel just across the street from the theater.
+The star of the film James Baskett was unable to attend the film's premiere at the Fox because he doesn't want to participate in any of the premiere's festivities.
+RKO Radio Pictures released Song of the South nationwide along with its premiere at the Fox Theatre.